-Another trait of Espostoas seen in mature stems is the flower-bearing lateral cephalium, an area along the sides of the stems that produce especially dense wool and/or bristles out of which the flowers appear.
-These structures are brown, gray, or white and look as if something was smeared along one side of the stem.
-Fowers are cup or bell-shaped and typically 1 to 2 inches (2.5 to 5 cm) in diameter.
-They are mostly white or rarely reddish and nocturnal.
+Another trait of Espostoas seen in mature stems is the flower-bearing lateral cephalium, an area along the stems that produce especially dense wool and/or bristles from which the flowers appear.
+These structures are brown, gray, or white and look like something was smeared along one side of the stem.
+Flowers are cup or bell-shaped and typically 1 to 2 inches (2.5 to 5 cm) in diameter.
+They are usually white or rarely reddish and nocturnal.
 Fruits are edible, sweet, and juicy.

 Growing Conditions and General Care

 Several species of Espostoa are especially popular in cultivation due to their fuzzy white hairy appearance.
-The plants are typically sold by large commercial growers as up to 12 inches (30 cm) long stems.
+Large commercial growers sell the plants as up to 12 inches (30 cm) long stems.
 However, these plants do not grow nearly as vigorously in pots as in the ground.
-Instead, plants quickly fill the pots, becoming pot bound, and then growth slows to a crawl.
-As a result, these plants rarely, if ever, reach maturity, meaning they do not produce the cephalium and, subsequently, do not flower.
+Instead, plants quickly fill the pots, becoming pot-bound, and then growth slows to a crawl.
+As a result, these plants rarely, if ever, reach maturity, meaning they do not produce cephalium and, subsequently, do not flower.
 On the other hand, those in warmer climates that can plant the species directly in the ground may indeed have plants that form a nice grouping of stems that will eventually flower.

 They are appreciated for their decorative qualities due to their white fleece.